-The provisioning system has to be connected to the mobile network (either per LAN or via the Internet).
+The provisioning system must be connected to the mobile network (per LAN or via the Internet).
 Service requests contain the service requested (activate, deactivate, load, modify ...), the subscriber targeted, and the data to perform the service.

 The back-end system then sends out service requests to the OTA gateway.

 The OTA Gateway receives Service-Requests through a Gateway API to indicate the actual card to modify/update/activate.

 In fact, inside the OTA Gateway, a card database shows for each card the SIM vendor (e.g., Thales, etc.), the card's identification number, the IMSI, and the MSISDN.